 A construction of the hat tilings by a Markov partition

-In September 2025 in Montreal, Peter Selinger gave a talk at LaCIM in Montreal (where I am based this year) about the hex game.
-After lunch, I ask him to play against him.
+On October 3rd, 2025, in Montreal, Peter Selinger gave a talk at LaCIM in Montreal (where I am based this year in the French IRL CRM-CNRS laboratory) about the hex game.
+After lunch, I asked him to play against him.
 Since I needed to leave in about 30 minutes to give a colloquim at CRM at Université de Montréal, I thought playing againt Peter should not take too long as I would lose fast.

 We ended up never even starting the hex game.

-Peter was also short in time because he was also giving a second seminar the same day in the afternoon this time at McGill University.
+Peter was also short in time because he was also giving a second seminar the same day in the afternoon this time at McGill University about Quantum computing, his main research subject.

 With the semester Illustration as a mathematical research technique currently taking place this winter at Institut Henri Poincaré, Paris, I thought it would be a good occasion to share Peter's discovery.
 Together, we have been preparing a preprint presenting a construction of the hat tilings by a Markov partition following the approach I used in my work on Jeandel-Rao tilings.
 The preprint is not ready yet to be posted on arxiv, but we publicly share our draft today, March 26th, 2026.